ollin23/engr240_nn/README.md

 - createNetwork: initializes the neural net
 - displayNetworkDesign: allows user to numerically see how the network is designed
 - feedforward2: feedforward algorithm
-- fit: wrapper function for training data; implements epoch cycles and graph
+- fit2: wrapper function for training data; implements epoch cycles and graph
 - menu: menu to drive topology design
 - menuHyper: menu to drive hyperpamater tuning
 - oneHotEncoding: encodes input data